Nuala Ní Chonchúir

-Nuala Ní Chonchúir (born 14 January 1970) is an Irish writer and poet.
+Nuala Ní Chonchúir (born 14 January 1970) is an Irish fiction writer and poet.

-Biography
+Personal life

-Born in Dublin in 1970, Nuala Ní Chonchúir is a full-time fiction writer and poet, is living in County Galway.
+Born in Dublin in 1970, Ní Chonchúir currently resides in County Galway.
 She holds a BA in Irish from Trinity College Dublin and a Masters in Translation Studies (Irish/English) from Dublin City University.
-She has worked as an arts administrator in theatre and in a writers' centre; as a translator, as a bookseller and also in a university library.
-Nuala teaches creative writing on a part-time basis.
+She has worked as a theatre and writers' centre arts administrator, translator, bookseller and also in a university library.
+Ní Chonchúirteaches creative writing on a part-time basis.

-Ní Chonchúir was featured in The Irish Times "People to watch in the year ahead" on Saturday 3 January 2009.
+In 2009, Ní Chonchúir was featured in The Irish Times "People to Watch in the Year Ahead".

-Works
+Career

 Ní Chonchúir has published five novels, four collections of short fiction and three poetry collections - one in an anthology.
-Her short story "The Wind Across the Grass" (the title story from her 2004 collection) won the RTÉ Francis MacManus Award in 2002.
-She was writer in residence for the 2009 Cúirt International Festival of Literature.
+Her short story "The Wind Across the Grass" won the RTÉ Francis MacManus Award in 2002.
 She collaborated with writers Deirdre Brennan and Máighréad Medbh on the volume of poetry, Divas!
 (2003).

-Her third short story collection, Nude, was published in Autumn 2009 by Salt Publishing.

-In November 2009 her poetry pamphlet Portrait of the Artist With a Red Car was published by Templar Poetry.
+Her third short story collection, Nude, was published in 2009 by Salt Publishing.
+She was also writer in residence that year for the Cúirt International Festival of Literature.
+In November, her poetry pamphlet Portrait of the Artist With a Red Car was published by Templar Poetry.

-2010 saw the publication of her first novel - You was published in April by New island books.

-Her poetry collection The Juno Charm was published by Salmon Poetry in November 2011.
+In 2010, her first novel You was published by New island books.
+Her poetry collection The Juno Charm was published by Salmon Poetry the following November.

-Her fourth short story collection, Mother America, was published in June 2012 by New island books.
+Her fourth short story collection, Mother America, was published in June 2012 by New Island Books.
 The story "Peach", from the collection, was published in Prairie Schooners Winter 2011 issue and was nominated for the 2012 Pushcart Prize.

-She has also written an essay for the Wales Arts Review's Bloomsday edition.
+She also wrote an essay for the Wales Arts Review's Bloomsday edition.

-In September 2013 Tower Press (USA) published Of Dublin and Other Fictions, a chapbook collection of Nuala's flash fiction.

-Her second novel, Closet of Savage Mementos, published by New island books in April 2014, was shortlisted for The Kerry Group Irish Novel of the Year Award 2015.
+In September 2013, Tower Press (USA) published Of Dublin and Other Fictions, a chapbook collection of Ní Chonchúir's flash fiction.
+Her second novel, Closet of Savage Mementos was shortlisted for The Kerry Group Irish Novel of the Year Award 2015.

-In October 2014 she was nominated for the Laureate for Irish Fiction.
+In October 2014, she was nominated for the Laureate for Irish Fiction.

 Nuala's third novel, Miss Emily, was published by Penguin USA and Penguin Canada in July 2015, and by Sandstone Press in August of the same year.
-This was her first novel as Nuala O'Connor.

-Miss Emily was shortlisted for the Eason Book Club novel of the Year 2015 and was nominated for the 2017 Dublin International Literary Award.
+It was shortlisted for the Eason Book Club novel of the Year 2015 and was nominated for the 2017 Dublin International Literary Award.

 Seaborne was longlisted for the International Dublin Literary Award in 2025.